All-rounder for every household: cylinder vacuum cleaner

 Particularly mobile compact devices: stick and stick vacuum cleaners

-This vacuum cleaner design is known, among other things, as a stick vacuum cleaner, stick vacuum cleaner or also upright vacuum cleaner.
+This vacuum cleaner design is known, among other things, as a stick vacuum cleaner, stick vacuum cleaner, or also an upright vacuum cleaner.
 They are often referred to as “handheld vacuum cleaners”, which is due to the fact that some devices are actually handheld vacuum cleaners with attachable telescopic handles and floor nozzles.
-As 2-in-1 devices , they can easily be converted into a compact handheld vacuum cleaner.
+As 2-in-1 devices, they can easily be converted into a compact handheld vacuum cleaner.
 In these vacuum cleaners, the device unit is combined with the suction tube and the handle to form a one-piece body and sits either near the floor above the nozzle or within easy reach of the handle part.

-What the various models have in common is the elongated design, reminiscent of a broom or mop, which enables comfortable, back-friendly operation while standing .
+What the various models have in common is the elongated design, reminiscent of a broom or mop, which enables comfortable, back-friendly operation while standing.
 The devices are mainly available as a battery variant, and more rarely as a version with mains operation, optionally with cyclone technology or with a bag.

-As a battery variant, stick vacuum cleaners are very flexible, so that even overhead use, for example to remove cobwebs, is possible.
-However, this is more difficult than with conventional cylinder vacuum cleaners due to the higher weight on the suction tube.
+As a battery variant, stick vacuum cleaners are very flexible, so that even overhead use, for example, to remove cobwebs, is possible.
+However, this is more difficult than with conventional cylinder vacuum cleaners due to the higher weight of the suction tube.
 At 0.25 to 3 liters, the dust box is also smaller than the floor vacuum cleaners.
 Their absorbency and deep cleaning ability, especially on carpets, are generally weaker than their larger competition.

 The compact stick vacuum cleaners are particularly suitable for floor cleaning in small apartments with little storage space or for quick cleaning in between.
 They are therefore to be understood as a kind of cheap interim solution or as a hand-held vacuum cleaner with an extended floor cleaning function.